whogashaga/CS575/lectures/week2-1.md

 2. Two Reasons why **Reduction** is so much better
    -  Reduction secretly creates a temporary private variable for each thread’s running **sum**.
 There will be no conflicts for each thread.
    -  Reduction automatically creates a binary tree structure, like this, to add the N running sums in **log2N** time instead **N** time.

+### speedups.and.amdahls.law.pttx
+1. Page 9: The Parallel Fraction equation